huggingface/optimum/examples/inc/pytorch/text-classification/README.md

 ## GLUE tasks

 The script [`run_glue.py`](https://github.com/huggingface/optimum/blob/main/examples/pytorch/text-classification/run_glue.py)
-allows us to apply different quantization approaches (such as dynamic, static and aware-training quantization) as well as pruning using the [Intel Neural Compressor (INC)](https://github.com/intel/neural-compressor) library for sequence classification tasks such as the ones from the [GLUE benchmark](https://gluebenchmark.com/).
+allows us to apply different quantization approaches (such as dynamic, static and aware-training quantization) as well as pruning and distillation using the [Intel Neural Compressor (INC)](https://github.com/intel/neural-compressor) library for sequence classification tasks such as the ones from the [GLUE benchmark](https://gluebenchmark.com/).